Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: INTRODUCTION

 The rest of the paper is organized as follows.
-We first discuss related works in the field of building damage classification and change detection using satellite images in Section \ref{sec2}.
-In Section \ref{sec3}, we detail our model architecture along with loss functions and training settings.
+The related works are first discusses in the field of building damage classification and change detection using satellite images in Section \ref{sec2}.
+In Section \ref{sec3}, the proposed model architecture along with loss functions and training settings are discussed.
 Section \ref{sec4} provides an overview of the datasets used for evaluation and the results are presented in the Section \ref{sec5}.
-We offer conclusions in Section \ref{sec6}.
+Section \ref{sec6} concludes the paper.